gas-buddy/redis-session/README.md

 (usually configured-redis-client) which is assumed to be found at app.gb.redis, but can be changed with a "client" configuration key that points to an instance of the redis client or a dot-capable property name relative to the app.

+Schemas correspond to keys on the hash that is stored in Redis.
+Any property on your session that is NOT part of a schema will be saved in the "." key.
+All schemas (and .) are JSON encoded and saved as a unit.